- Introduction to the CPA Ethics Exam

 Generally, the education requirement of many states is 150 semester hours of education for certification in addition to a least a bachelor's degree for CPA licensure.
 Many states require one or two years of work experience under the supervision of a CPA.

-You can find more about licensing requirements that follow passing the CPA Exam here
+You can find out more about state CPA Exam requirements.

 Of the jurisdictions that do have the requirement, most use the AICPA’s Comprehensive Ethics Course and Exam.
 If your jurisdiction is one of these, you must take and pass an open-book, multiple-choice exam written and graded by the American Institute of CPAs.
 This exam covers the AICPA Code of Professional Conduct and Accounting Rules.